sulfo/xml-sitemap-feed/readme.txt

 = 0.1 =
 * rework from Patrick Chia's [Standard XML Sitemaps](http://wordpress.org/extend/plugins/standard-xml-sitemap/)
 * increased post urls limit from 100 to 1000 (of max.
 50,000 allowed by the Sitemap protocol)

-== Upgrade Notice ==

-= 3.8.5 =
-Automatic xLanguage support thanks to Daniele Pelagatti + new FILTER HOOK for other translate and url changing plugins.
-BUGFIX: Decimal separator cannot be a comma!